-Ceviche is so fresh and loaded with shrimp, tomatoes, cucumber, onion, cilantro, and avocados, all marinated in fresh lime juice.
-For this Mexican Shrimp Cocktail, you can use raw shrimp or cooked shrimp meat (if you want to cut the prep time way down).
+Ceviche is so fresh and loaded with shrimp, tomatoes, cucumber, onion, cilantro, and avocado, all marinated in fresh lime juice.
+For this Mexican Shrimp Cocktail, you can use raw shrimp, but I prefer using cooked shrimp to cut the prep time way down.
 Watch the video, and you’ll see why I love this authentic ceviche so much!

 Shrimp ceviche on a tostada